billti/billti.github.io/_posts/2019-02-08-minimal-nodejs.md

 ## The C runtime library.

 Dealing with the C runtime library can be complicated on Windows.
-The standard cross-platform APIs you can write with is highly valuable, but on Windows you have two ways to use the CRT, and both have pros and cons.
+The standard cross-platform APIs you can write with are highly valuable, but on Windows you have two ways to use the CRT, and both have pros and cons - especially when it come to small binaries shipped via a package manager

-_Note: Many of the issues I hit regarding the CRT for Node.js binaries I subsequently found were also hit by Steve Dower with Python binaries for many of the same reasons.
+_Note: Many of the issues I hit regarding the CRT for Node.js binaries I subsequently found were also hit by Steve Dower with Python extensions for many of the same reasons.
 I highly recommend reading [his blog posts](https://stevedower.id.au/blog/building-for-python-3-5-part-two/) on the topic for greater detail on the underlying issues._

 ### Dynamically linking

-This is the recommended approach, with minimal issues **if** the CRT DLLs are already present on the machine.
+This is the recommended approach, with minimal issues _**if**_ the CRT DLLs are already present on the machine.
 If you are distributing a large package for install, then you can bundle the CRT redistributable into your installer to make sure.
 However, when you are trying to distribute a small package via npm - that should install with minimal install scripts, permissions, and package size - this isn't a good option.